You are on the page: Scriptures.ruUpanishads

 35. Having reached the fifth stage, a person from the external/worldly point of view seems to be asleep, but in reality he abides in the deepest bliss, in inner Awakening - all dualistic ideas are eliminated.

-36. Looking always inward, even when paying attention to external things, he is always directed/concentrated inward, being completely indifferent to what happens in the external/phenomenal world.
+36. Always looking only inward, even when showing attention to external things, he is always directed/concentrated inward, being completely indifferent to what is happening in the external/phenomenal world.

-37. Having established himself on this fifth stage, free from all innate tendencies, he, after some time, attains Turiya.
+37. Having established himself in this fifth stage, free from all innate tendencies, he, after some time, attains Turiya.

-38. There, in this highest/ultimate state, there is neither non-existent nor existent, neither 'I' nor not-'I'; all wandering reason dissolves, one abides in absolute fearlessness, uninvolved in anything, rooted in Non-duality.
+38. There, in that supreme/ultimate state, there is neither non-existent nor existent, neither 'I' nor not-'I'; all wandering reason dissolves, one abides in absolute fearlessness, unattached to anything, rooted in Non-duality.

-39. All knots of the heart are untied, all doubts are conquered, all fantasies are forever stopped, alive, but independent of life and death, he is like a painted flame of fire (which, though it appears to be burning, does not actually burn).
+39. All knots of the heart are untied, all doubts are conquered, all fantasies cease forever, alive, but independent of life or death, he is like a painted flame of fire (which, though it appears to be burning, does not actually burn).

-40. Having been in the sixth stage, he then reaches the seventh.
+40. Having been in the sixth stage, he then attains the seventh.
 The state of disembodied Liberation is called the seventh stage of Yoga.

 41-42 (a).
-This is the highest point (i.e. culmination) of all stages, (it is) beyond words, pacified.
+This is the highest point (i.e. the culmination) of all stages, (it is) beyond words, peaceful.
 Having gone beyond the paths of this perishable material world and the paths of bodily life, independent of any prescriptions, free from all impositions/superimpositions on the Self-Essence/Atman/Brahman.

 43. (Why?)
-Because here (in OM) there is no difference between the meaning and the expression (of that meaning), and also because here no difference is felt between vishva and taijasa, since vishva is simply the letter 'a' and taijasa is simply the letter 'u'.
+Because here (in OM) there is no difference between the meaning and the expression (of this meaning), and also because here no difference is felt between vishva and taijasa, since vishva is simply the letter "a", and taijasa is simply the letter "u".

 45-46.
 Thus the gross and subtle (elements) have to be dissolved in the spiritual Substance/Atman, and then the Atman itself has to be dissolved in the awareness: "I am that very OM Vasudeva, ever pure, awake, free, real, non-dual Parabrahman, full of ineffable bliss; and this whole (phenomenal world) is only suffering in the beginning, middle and end.